sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_35_XORandNANDgates/Quiz01.md

 **Description**

-a) This is the symbolic representation of NOR gate.
-A NOT gate is placed infront of an OR gate.

-b) This is the symbolic representation of NOR gate.
-A NOT gate is placed infront of an OR gate.

-c) This is the symbolic representation of NOR gate.
-A NOT gate is placed infront of an OR gate.

-d) This is the symbolic representation of NOR gate.
+This is the symbolic representation of NOR gate.
 A NOT gate is placed infront of an OR gate.

 ---
 ---